reazon-research/kirigirisu/README.md

 ---

 ## Run ROS 2 simulation
-1. In one terminal window:
+In one terminal window:
-- go to kirigirisu
+1. Go to kirigirisu
-- source your verison of ros2, the [openarm ros2](https://github.com/reazon-research/openarm_ros2), and open the ve
+2. Source your verison of ros2, the [openarm ros2](https://github.com/reazon-research/openarm_ros2), and open the ve
-- run the python bridge executable
+3. Run the python bridge executable
 ```bash
 cd kirigirisu